ajschumacher/so_tense_very_flow_wow/index.md

 ### The Simplest TensorFlow Graph

 TensorFlow is admirably easier to [install][] than some other frameworks.
-The examples here work with either Python 2.7 or 3.3+.
-The TensorFlow version used is 0.8.
-Let's import TensorFlow.
+The examples here work with either Python 2.7 or 3.3+, and the TensorFlow version used is 0.8.

 [install]: https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html